pimpadev/lordflix/README.md

 # 🎞️ LordFlix - Media Center

-This guide was created for manage a media center inside a Raspberry Pi.
+This guide is prepared to set up a media center from the beginning.
+Including the basic hardware requirements, going through the server configuration and finally configuring the -arr software that will run the media center.

 ## ⚙️ Hardware